vignesh1507/BackDropX/README.md

 # Features

 1. Change/enhance the background of an image.

 2. Pixelate the targeted persona in the image.

-3. Utilizes machine learning techniques for image processing.
+3. Utilizes machine learning(ML) techniques for image processing.

 # Getting Started